-ContentStudio takes your social media and content marketing campaigns to a whole new level with its comprehensive features and inclusive data that refreshes daily.
+ContentStudio takes your social media and content marketing campaigns to a new level with its comprehensive features and inclusive data that refreshes daily.
 Influencer and blog posting modules would also make your life easier and save costs for other tools.
-If you were looking for an all-in-one tool to manage your content marketing and social media campaigns, ContentStudio is for you.
+If you are looking for an all-in-one tool to manage your content marketing and social media campaigns, ContentStudio is for you.

 - Social Inbox

 - Export data and reporting

 - Instagram posting